So you are wondering how much it costs to start a blog from scratch this year?

 3: WordPress blogging software (Free)

-It is simply a piece of software that allows you to build, design, and manage your blog website.
+A blogging platform allows you to build, design, and manage your blog website.

 - Create important pages such as “About me” or “Contact”